ibexa/documentation-user/docs/shop_administration/catalogs.md

 # Catalogs

-You can create catalogs which contain a selection of products from the system.
+You can create catalogs, for example, to build special discount catalogs, campaigns, or tenders.

-Use catalogs, for example, to build special discount catalogs, campaigns, or tenders.
+Catalogs contain a selection of products from the system.

 ![Catalog menu with a sample catalog](img/catalog.png)